-The beard has been the symbol of manliness since time out of mine, close trimmed, full and properly manicured, even wild and bushy and out of control, the beard stands supreme.
-It has stood for many masculine virtues, including wisdom, strength, high social status, even sexual prowess, especially in warrior cultures.
+The beard has been the ultimate symbol of manliness since time out of mind.
+Close trimmed, full, or properly manicured, even wild and bushy and out of control, the beard stands supreme in the world of masculinity.
+In fact, in many cultures, the beard has often been a representation for many masculine virtues, including wisdom, strength, high social status and even sexual prowess, especially in warrior cultures.

-While there have been places that it hasn’t necessarily been in style, or even possible to grow for some, overall there has been a great deal of admiration and respect for someone sporting a fine beard.
+While there have been places and times when wearing a beard has not necessarily been in style, or even possible to grow (for some!), many people and cultures carry a great deal of admiration and respect for someone who chooses to sport a fine beard.
 Beard Day celebrates the beard and all it has been, become, and will be in days to come.

 History of Beard Day

 Every year, on the first Saturday of September, people gather in cities and towns all over the world to revel in the glory of men’s beards, with various ways of celebrating all over the planet.

 Since it is believed that people probably didn’t start shaving until about 4000 BC, in the beginning of history, almost all men would have had a beard.
 It was extremely functional for keeping warm, as well as for cushioning a blow if caught in a tussle.